 Sailop vs ThemeForest vs Shadcn: Why Templates Need a Score

-Templates used to provide differentiation.
-In 2018, buying a ThemeForest template gave you design work that most developers could not replicate.
-Custom illustrations, complex layouts, unique animations -- these were genuinely hard to create from scratch.
+Templates used to buy differentiation.
+In 2018, a ThemeForest purchase gave you design work most developers could not replicate from scratch: custom illustrations, complex multi-column layouts, hand-tuned animations.
+That was genuinely hard.

-- Tailwind CSS standardized visual primitives.
-Every developer now reaches for the same utility classes, producing the same rounded corners, shadows, and spacing.
+- Tailwind standardized the visual primitives.
+Every developer reaches for the same utility classes, so everyone ships the same

-- AI made template-quality output free and instant.
-Ask any LLM to build a landing page and it produces output that matches or exceeds the visual quality of a $19 template.
+npx shadcn addthe pieces and compose a page from them? - AI made template-quality output instant and free.
+Ask any LLM for a landing page and it matches or beats a $19 template on first try.

-The result: templates lost their differentiation advantage.
-They still provide structure and save time, but they no longer provide uniqueness.
-A site built with a popular template looks like every other site built with that template -- and like every AI-generated site that converged on the same patterns.
+The result: templates lost their edge.
+They still save time and provide structure, but they no longer provide uniqueness.
+A site built on a popular template looks like every other site on that template — and like every AI site that converged on the same defaults.

-We scanned the most popular templates from four sources using Sailop's default rules.
-For each source, we scanned 25 templates and report the average score, the range, and the most common issues.
+We scanned the 25 most popular templates from each of four sources using Sailop's default rules.
+For each source we report the average score, the range, and the most common issues.

 We scanned the 25 best-selling ThemeForest HTML and React templates as of March 2026.